cran-task-views/Survival/Survival.md

     `r pkg("coxrobust")` package proposes a robust
     implementation of the Cox model. `timecox` in package `r pkg("timereg", priority = "core")` fits Cox models with possibly time-varying effects.
-The `r pkg("mfp")` package permits to fit Cox models with multiple fractional polynomial.
     A Cox model model can be fitted to data from complex survey design using the `svycoxph` function in
     `r pkg("survey")`.
 The
     `r pkg("multipleNCC")` package fits Cox models using a